cs6006/cs6006.github.io/content/blog/second.md

 I went into class with eight pieces of card, each colored red on one side and blue on the other.
 I split the class into two groups, standing in huddles on opposite ends of the room.
-I handed each group one card and explained the game:
+Each group got one card and I explained the game:

 > _You are two cities on hills, and you have a zip line that carries food between you.
 Occasionally you'd like to order something to eat from the